-The family-owned and operated Ferguson Group based in South Australia normally exports around 350 tonnes of southern rock lobster to China each year.
+Family-owned and operated Ferguson Group in South Australia normally exports around 350 tonnes of southern rock lobster to China each year.
 In October, six of Ferguson’s nine shipments of lobster to Chinese airports were held at quarantine for inspection.

 In 2018-2019, China accounted for 94 percent of Australian rock lobster exports.
 Now, that lucrative market has ground to a sudden halt.
 The impact on lobster exporters like Ferguson’s has been huge, to say the least.

 “You wake up one morning, and you haven’t got an export market,” Ferguson says.
 “You’ve got to reboot your business into another market – or markets – somewhere else.
 I’ve got a lot of staff, nearly 800 staff, all needing wages, so it’s pretty severe.”

 With China off the table, seafood exporters are now looking to the domestic market to shift their produce.
 Ferguson Australia has struck a deal with independent South Australian supermarket chain Drakes, which is now selling their rock lobsters in 43 outlets.

 “Straight off the bat we’re doing a lot of work in the local market,” Ferguson says.
 “Christmas is close, and we’re offering lobsters at pretty good prices.
 We can’t sit around.
 We have to move on, so we’re moving on to other markets.”

 Adding to the stress of the situation, exporters are still in the dark about what’s really going on.
 It’s unclear when – or if – the situation will be resolved.